german-zarate/IMDB_api_backend_project/README.md

 # IMDB_api_backend_project

 This repository contains a Django-based backend project that serves as a RESTful API for an IMDb-like application.
-It leverages the Django Rest Framework (DRF) to provide a range of API endpoints for managing movies, actors, directors, and other related entities.
+It leverages the Django Rest Framework (DRF) to provide a range of API endpoints.

 # Installation
 To run this project locally, follow these steps: